hacksu/flutter-app-lesson/README.md

 }
 ```

 So, we are declaring a function.
 The return type of the function is `void`, meaning it does not return anything.
-It has two parameters: a String paramater called event and another String parameter called time.
+It has two parameters: a String parameter called event and another String parameter called time.
 In Dart, the built-in string class has a name that starts with a capital letter and you don't have to #include or use std:: to use it.
 And we are taking these two arguments and concatenating strings to get an output.
 Let's call this in `main`:

 ```dart
 printEvent("7:00 PM", "meeting");